What is TxDLA?

 TxDLA is the leading Texas membership association for digital learning professionals.
 Our members represent public and private education institutions at all levels as well as corporate training professionals and digital learning equipment and content providers.
 All of our members have a strong interest in keeping abreast of the ideas, technologies, and content that will help them develop and maintain leading-edge digital learning programs and products.

 The impetus for forming the Association, as our late Founding President, Mr. Don Foshee of Innovative Interactions, Inc. observed at the first annual meeting on January 30, 1996, was to "provide an accessible clearinghouse of useful information that can be shared by ALL distance learning practitioners and planners, and which is non-biased, timely, and transcends the special interests that provide only fragmented pieces of the big picture."

-Since its establishment, the Texas Distance Learning Association has grown and matured under the leadership of a dedicated Executive Committee, Board of Directors and many hard working members.
+Since its establishment, the Texas Digital Learning Association has grown and matured under the leadership of a dedicated Executive Committee, Board of Directors and many hard working members.
 The group facilitates the sharing of information, services, expertise, research, and peer networking among its constituents.